 In 1845 chance excavations near ancient Capua led to the discovery of a shrine to a goddess of fecundity where a very high number of votive statues were found.
 The symbolism of the statues, which are carved in a volcanic rock, is not limited to human childbirth, but it encompasses the fertility of the soil.

 The votive statues are almost identical, the only variation being the number of babies (from one to twelve) held by the goddess.
-Small inscriptions were written in the language of the Osci, an ancient Italian tribe living on the Apennine mountains.
+Small inscriptions were written in the language of the Osci, an ancient Italian tribe living on the Apennines.
 The goddess has been associated to Mater Matuta (Mother of Morning) whom the Romans worshipped in a temple near Foro Boario.
 Similar, but more elaborate votive statues were made by the Etruscans (you may wish to see also a statue of Nutrix, another goddess of fecundity, at ancient Neapolis in today's Tunisia).

 Museum of Campania at Capua: votive terracotta statues: (left) young woman wearing a "polos", a sort of crown (Vth century BC); (centre) young woman offering a pomegranate, a symbol of fecundity (and immortality) (IVth century BC); (right) one of the Dioscuri (IIIrd century BC)